edwardgoldring/website/content/home/projects.md

 +++
 *Purges: A Dictator's Fight to Survive* (book manuscript)

-"To Purge or Not to Purge?
-An Individual-Level Quantitative Analysis of Elite Purges in Dictatorships" (with Austin S. Matthews) - *revise and resubmit at the British Journal of Political Science*

 "Brothers in Arms No More: An Individual-Level Quantitative Analysis of Elite Purges After Successful Coups" (with Austin S. Matthews)

 *The Consolidation of Kim Jong Un* (book manuscript, with Peter Ward)